bnulk/LookForMECP/README.md

 # LookForMECP
-ChemKun is a program mainly designed to locating MECP（Minimum Energy Crossing Point）
+LookForMECP is a program mainly designed to locating MECP（Minimum Energy Crossing Point）